Inca Garcilaso de la Vega University

-The Inca Garcilaso de la Vega University (UIGV) is a private university located in the city of Lima, Peru.
+The Inca Garcilaso de la Vega University (Universidad Inca Garcilaso de la Vega, UIGV) is a private university located in the city of Lima, Peru.
 Founded on December 21, 1964, during the first government of President Fernando Belaúnde Terry.
 It is currently in the period of cessation of activities due to the fact that the Superintendencia Nacional de Educación Superior Universitaria (SUNEDU) denied his licensing.